chenyongrowan/GATEkeeper/README.md

 $conda install -c bioconda bwa

-There are many other way to install, please go to https://github.com/lh3/bwa for more details.
+There are many other ways to install, please go to https://github.com/lh3/bwa for more details.

 # Compiling